python-can-define-radio/sdr-course/classroom_activities/Chx_Misc/Python_curric_2/040_pcdr_ook_rx_1.md

 - Received signal strength varies
 - Timing

-We'll address each of these in more detail, but first, here's a minimal working receiver.
+We'll address each of these in more detail, but first, here's a minimal receiver.

 ```python3
 TODO: receiver = something